 2021

-In response to growing needs due to the pandemic, The Midwife Center implemented its Perinatal Support Program to provide clients with more services, including virtual groups for clients in their third trimester and additional communication in between prenatal visits.
+In response to growing needs due to the pandemic, The Midwife Center implemented its Perinatal Support Program to provide clients with more support services, including virtual groups for clients in their third trimester and additional communication in between prenatal visits, and created a new virtual tour of The Midwife Center.

 2020

-The Midwife Center celebrates the World Health Organization's Year of the Nurse & the Midwife with "Reclaiming the Legacy of the Grand Midwifes" in March, featuring the original artwork, "Witness" by Bekezela Mguni, and its Celebration Event in October.
+The Midwife Center celebrates the World Health Organization's Year of the Nurse & the Midwife with "Reclaiming the Legacy of the Grand Midwives" in March, featuring the original artwork, "Witness" by Bekezela Mguni, and a virtual celebratory event in October.

 March 2019